Aquarium of the Pacific - Online Learning Center - Species Print Sheet

 Apparently a mature male will select a female for mating and will follow her, sometimes nipping or biting her between the dorsal fins or in the region of the gill slits or the pectoral fins until she rolls over and permits the breeding to take place.
 The biting wounds may be serious enough to form permanent scars.

 These animals are viviparous.
 There is a placental connection between the embryo and its mother and the young are live born.
-Gestation varies some with geographical location but is most commonly from 8-12 months.
-The number of pups varies from 6-13 and litter size is in degree dependent on the size of the mother.
+Gestation varies some with geographical location but is most commonly from eight to twelve months.
+The number of pups varies from six to thirteen and litter size is dependent on the size of the mother.
 The larger the mother, the more pups she will deliver.
 Typically the mother will select a near shore, shallow water area where she will give birth and where the pups are likely to stay in a nursery setting until they gain the confidence required to seek deeper waters.
 The ratio of males and females is almost always 1:1.
-The mother leaves the nursery area shortly after she gives birth and doesn’t offer any assistance or care to her new offspring
+The mother leaves the nursery area shortly after she gives birth and doesn’t offer any assistance or care to her new offspring.

 Juvenile sandbar sharks stay in their nursery grounds until the late fall months when they congregate in schools and move into deeper waters where they stay until the following summer when they return to shallow waters.
 This seasonal movement between shallow and deep waters may continue for up to about five years.
 This behavior is an important reason why programs establishing essential habitat for this species need to designate several different habitats for protection so as to maintain the connectivity of the the shark’s life cycle.